|Birth: ||Jun. 27, 2000|

 Nonetheless, for the next three weeks while Craig was in CICU, she continued to let me give her the injections and pills.
 From that first day of his heart attack, she never balked again.
 She let me pick her up every time and didn't put up but an occasional fuss.

 Because she started improving, her vet visits dropped to once a month beginning December, 2010.
 She and I had a standing first Saturday of the month appointment thereafter.
-That was a good thing, because Craig had been hospitalized over and over November through the end of January.
-He wasn't released to drive until mid-February, 2011.
+That was a good thing, because Craig had been hospitalized over and over November through the end of January; his last hospitalization was for a pacemaker.
+He wasn't released to drive until late February, 2011.
 She was always willing to go with me, but the minute we came home, I was chopped liver and she became Daddy's little girl once more.

 Her lab results continued showing slight deterioration to the kidneys throughout 2011.
 Around our wedding anniversary, December 19th, Craig began to feel poorly.
-Shortly after Christmas, 2011 Spic began losing weight.
+Shortly after Christmas Spic began losing weight.
 I kept telling Craig that she was sympathizing with him and if she had to go to the vet, he had to go to either his cardiologist or our internist.
 Craig refused, "Aw, Hon, I'll feel better in a couple of days.
 This is just an off day."
+A bad day, a few good days - this went on for a couple months.

 Spic's January 8, 2012 lab report showed that she had entered the first stages of renal failure.
 Knowing that Cudz and Dani went for years in renal failure, we kept our hopes up.
 Though she rested more frequently, her appetite was fairly good, and was a happy, pretty active little girl.